niranjan910/The-Rollercoaster-Database/README.md

 # The-Rollercoaster-Database

 Author: Niranjan
-Date: 26 April 2025
+Date: 3 May 2025

 ---

 # Project Background

-This project explores the AI job market all over the world, focusing on global hiring trends, salary distributions, remote work patterns, and skills in demand.
-As a Data Analyst working within the AI and tech employment sector, the goal was to provide actionable insights that can support strategic hiring, career planning, and workforce development initiatives.

-Insights and recommendations are provided on the following key areas:

-- **Industry Trends**
-- **Skill Requirements**
-- **Geographic and Remote Work Patterns**
-- **Automation Risk and Future Growth**
+This project analyzes a comprehensive dataset of global rollercoasters to uncover trends in design, performance, and geographic distribution.
+Leveraging Python and exploratory data analysis (EDA), it provides actionable insights for amusement park operators, engineers, and enthusiasts to understand ride innovation and strategic planning.

+Data Overview:

+- Attributes: Rollercoaster name, park location, year introduced, speed (km/h), height (m), length (m), manufacturer, ride duration, and material type (steel/wooden).

+- Scope: 1,000+ rollercoasters from amusement parks worldwide.

-The Python notebooks used to inspect, clean, and analyze the data can be found here `AI_CareerScopeipynb`.
-An executive presentation summarizing the results can be found here `AI Career Scope Documentation.pdf`
+The Python notebooks used to inspect, clean, and analyze the data can be found here An executive presentation summarizing the results can be found here

----

-# Data Structure & Initial Checks

-The primary data fields are as follows:
-- **Job Title**: Role designation for each listing
-- **Industry**: Sector classification of the employer
-- **Required Skills**: Key technical competencies demanded
-- **Salary Range**: Compensation details (annual)
-- **Work Type**: Categorized as Remote, Hybrid, or Onsite
-- **Company Size**: Employee headcount classification
-- **Location**: City and country of the job
-- **Automation Risk**: Estimate of how easily the role could be automated
-- **Growth Projections**: Future outlook for the role category

----

-# Executive Summary

-### Overview of Findings

-The analysis highlights that remote AI jobs offer approximately 20% higher salaries compared to onsite roles.
-Healthcare AI and Financial Technology (FinTech) sectors are emerging as leaders in AI adoption and hiring.
-Additionally, geographic hotspots such as San Francisco, Bangalore, and London continue to dominate the AI employment landscape.
-Specialized AI roles show robust future growth potential, while certain entry-level jobs face increased automation risk.

 ---